-Join chapters of Tau Kappa Epsilon Fraternity across the country to raise funds in support of the dream of Danny Thomas, founder of St. Jude and TKE member: No child should die in the dawn of life.®
+Join chapters of Tau Kappa Epsilon across the country who are raising funds in support of the St. Jude mission: Finding cures.
+Saving children.®

 Downloadable co-branded resources are available for you at brand.stjude.org!
 Visit today to request access and unlock fundraising tools such as videos, social media templates and more.